honzajavorek/honzajavorek.cz/posts/pages/cv.md

 More accurately, I love to code.
 I do it even when I don't have to.
 Check out my [GitHub](http://github.com/honzajavorek/) profile.

 I was part of a team working on very complex SaaS app for film festivals, [Eventival](http://www.eventival.com/).
 [I freelanced 5 years](http://www.linkedin.com/in/honzajavorek#profile-experience) to get a [lot of experience](http://www.linkedin.com/in/honzajavorek#profile-skills) with creating many commercial sites, e-shops, portals, intranets, and some hobby sites.
-I worked on projects for both ordinary and web dev companies, but also for [large financial institutions](http://www.generali.cz).
+I worked on projects for both ordinary and web dev companies, but also for large institutions.

 I created a Facebook mashup [ConcertIn](https://apps.facebook.com/concertin/) recommending users to which concerts they might like to go.
 I designed and built rather large app [Mergado](http://www.mergado.cz), *feedburner for e-shops*, which is processing hundreds of XML exports daily.
 In my free time I code [Žít kino](http://zitkino.cz/), Brno cinema showtimes overview site and I started [python.cz](http://python.cz/) as a junction point for Czech Python community.